-Absolutely.
-In part, it tells me that my feelings of esteem, attraction, friendship, playfulness, trust, passion, engagement, and a growing sense of connection to the man in my life all form a good fit – one which I hope is equally delicious for both of us.
+In part, it tells me that my feelings of esteem, attraction, friendship, playfulness, trust, passion, engagement, and a growing sense of connection to the man in my life all make a good fit – one which I hope is equally delicious for both of us.

 Do I have moments of feeling that all-powerful “bliss?”
 An utterly pervasive feeling of contentment?

 But I have no expectation (or need) to walk around in a euphoric state.
 I’m appreciative of exactly where I am: I love deeply, I love carefully; just another of the many contradictions that some of us consider “normal.”